UConn vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Final Four

 UConn vs. Miami (FL): Odds, spread, over/under and other Vegas lines - NCAA Tournament Final Four

-The UConn Huskies (29-8) and Miami Hurricanes (29-7) will take the court on Saturday for a spot in the NCAA Tournament national championship game.
+The UConn Huskies (29-8) and Miami Hurricanes (29-7) will play on Saturday for a spot in the NCAA Tournament national championship game.
 This Final Four showdown starts at 8:49 PM at NRG Stadium (airing on CBS).

-In this article, you will check out odds and spreads for the UConn vs. Miami (FL) matchup across multiple sportsbooks.
+You can check out odds, spreads, over/unders and more across multiple sportsbooks for the UConn vs. Miami (FL) matchup in this article.

 UConn vs. Miami (FL) Game Info